exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 ## Automated readability index

-Knowing the main characteristics of the text, we can calculate the level of its complexity using the following formula:
+Given these details about the text, we can calculate the level of its complexity using the following formula:

 ```math